 Feeding strategy

-DanBred gilts come with a huge potential for daily gain why it is advised to prioritise feeding 2 to 3 times per day over ad libitum feeding.
+DanBred gilts come with a huge potential for daily gain why it is advised to prioritise feeding 2 to 3 times per day.
 Restricted phase feeding of the DanBred gilts following the recommended feeding curve is an ideal solution to ensure a balance of the feed amount in relation to age and weight.

 The objective of feeding during this period is to optimise gilt development, initiation of puberty and the onset of the oestrus cycle as well as support the pre-pubertal mammary development and maximise the productivity of litter size and longevity.

 Gilts that fall behind from around 90 kg, can be fed with app.
-3,5 kg of the diet from gilts above 110 kg.
-“Flushing” of the gilts at this point, will favour the deposition of backfat, and make them ready for the first mating.
+3,25 kg of the diet from gilts above 110 kg.

 Keeping the gilts on target with careful attention to their development will be rewarded in the farrowing unit and set a prime starting point on the road to releasing the genetic potential for consistently high lifetime productivity.